 - There should always be some ventilation like an open window, partly opened door, open tent flap, etc., when using in a confined space.

 - If using a cylinder for fuel, keep the cylinder as far away from the heat as possible.

 Portable Electric Heater Types

 1. Ceramic heaters: These are the most common.
 Ceramic heating plates use resistance electric heat to warm up fast.
 The ceramic retains heat for improved efficiency.
 Most, like the AmazonBasics 500-Watt Ceramic Small Space Personal Mini Heater in our Best Portable Heater list are very compact.
 Even 1500-watt units are small.
-They’re affordable too, with prices starting at about $15.
+They’re affordable too.

 2. Infrared heaters: The heat is created by bulbs and dispersed by soft metals like copper.
 Quartz is used too.
 These units are efficient because they heat objects, not the air.
 We noted this in our review of the best large room portable electric heater, the Unique Heat Infrared Home & Office Whole Room Space Heater.